fabianschwab/milvusdb/README.md

 - [ ] Create vsi
 - [ ] Option 1 with docker
-- [ ] Option 2 install
+- [ ] Option 2 install directly
-- [ ] VPC and usage when used in a VPC which also hosts a OpenShift Cluster
+- [ ] VPC and usage when used in a VPC which also hosts an OpenShift cluster
-- [ ] Security group for Internet access
+- [ ] Modify / change security group for internet access